gorriecoe/silverstripe-dbstringextras/README.md

 ### Nice

-Converts this camel case string to a space separated string.
+Converts this camel case and hyphenated string to a space separated string.

 PHP
 ```php